plone/training/wsgi/gunicorn.rst

 The default is the ``sync`` worker model which uses "traditional" multi-threading based on the standard library.
 Unlike waitress Gunicorn doesn't use an ``asyncore`` dispatcher to clear the request queue.
 Each worker is using `select <https://github.com/benoitc/gunicorn/blob/e147feaf8b12267ff9bb3c06ad45a2738a4027df/gunicorn/workers/sync.py#L34>`_ by itself to check for incoming client requests.
-The official `Gunicorn documentation <http://docs.gunicorn.org/en/latest/design.html#choosing-a-worker-type>`_ recommends to put a buffering proxy in front of a default configuration Gunicorn.
+The official `Gunicorn documentation for worker types <http://docs.gunicorn.org/en/latest/design.html#choosing-a-worker-type>`_ recommends to put a buffering proxy in front of a default configuration Gunicorn.

 Other possible worker types are asynchronous workers based on `greenlets <https://greenlet.readthedocs.io/en/latest/>`_, `AsyncIO <https://docs.python.org/3/library/asyncio.html#module-asyncio>`_ workers and a `Tornado <https://www.tornadoweb.org/en/stable/>`_ worker class.
 The different worker types and how to choose one suitable for your application is covered in detail in the `Gunicorn docs <http://docs.gunicorn.org/en/latest/design.html>`_.